Siddhant1419/Likewise/README.md

 ## Why I made this?

-#### I have created this app to play around with the React JS framework and build something cool😎.
+#### I have created this app to play around with the React JS framework and build something cool out of it😎.

 ## Technologies Used: